wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 * Network-level or volumetric denial-of-service (DoS / DDoS) attacks against WSO2 services or infrastructure.
 (Application-level DoS caused by a specific product code path **is** in scope as a product vulnerability; report it with reproduction steps against a self-hosted instance, not against a cloud service.)
 * Self-XSS, where the payload can only be triggered by the same user who introduces it.
 * Clickjacking and tabnabbing without a demonstrated security impact.
-* Cross-site request forgery (CSRF) on logout, on login forms, on actions without significant security impact.
+* Cross-site request forgery (CSRF) on logout, login forms, or actions without significant security impact.
 * Cross-domain referer leakage without exposure of sensitive data.
-* Open redirects, unless they enable a higher-impact attack on credentials, sessions, or other sensitive data.
 * Account or username enumeration.
 * Findings without a working proof of concept that demonstrates the security impact.
 * Out-of-date third-party libraries or frameworks without a proof of concept against an in-scope product.